Note

 4. The Customer warrants that the Customer owns or has the right or licence to use the intellectual property rights in the Customer Information, the Openings and all information and materials provided by the Customer to Workable.

-5. The Customer hereby grants Workable, a perpetual, sub-licensable, worldwide, royalty- free licence to publish and make available on the Website the Customer Information, Openings and all other information and material provided by the Customer to Workable in respect of the Services, for the purpose of providing the Services to the Customer.
+5. The Customer hereby grants Workable, a perpetual, sub-licensable, worldwide, royalty- free licence to publish, use in order to improve and develop the Services, and make available on the Website the Customer Information, Openings and all other information and material provided by the Customer to Workable in respect of the Services, for the purpose of providing the Services to the Customer.

 6. The Customer hereby indemnifies Workable against all losses, liabilities, costs and expenses (including but not limited to legal costs) arising from or incurred by reason of any infringement of any intellectual property right by the use or possession of the Customer Information, Openings, and all other information and material provided by the Customer to Workable.